calliope-project/calliope/docs/user_defined_math/customise.md

 !!! note

     Schema attributes which start with `x-` are Calliope-specific.
-    They are not used at all for YAML validation and instead get picked up by us using the utility function `calliope.util.schema.extract_from_schema`.
+    They are not used at all for YAML validation and instead get picked up by us using the utility function [calliope.util.schema.extract_from_schema][].

+!!! warning

+    The schema is update in-place so your edits to it will remain active as long as you are running in the same session.
+    You can reset your updates to the schema and return to the pre-defined schema by calling [`calliope.util.schema.reset()`][calliope.util.schema.reset]

 ## Writing your own math documentation